unjs/consola/README.md

 Choose between one of the built-in reporters or bring in your own one.

-By default `FancyReporter` is registered for modern terminals or `BasicReporter` will be used if running in limited environments such as CIs.
+Consola uses a fancy colored reporter by default and fallsback to a basic reporter if running in a testing or CI environment detected using [unjs/std-env](https://github.com/unjs/std-env).

-### Creating your own reporter
+### Creating a custom reporter

 A reporter (class or object) exposes `log(logObj)` method.
 To get more info about how to write your own reporter, take a look into the linked implementations above.